 (7) If a District fails to make the corrections within the agreed upon time, the Department shall cancel the District’s application and readjust the pre-election commitments made.

-(8) A District that submits an application for a Funding Cycle may withdraw the application no later than sixty (60) days from the application deadline and be eligible to reapply for the next Funding Cycle.
+(8) A District that applies during a Funding Cycle but either withdraws or fails to pass a Local GO Bond may apply for the next consecutive Funding Cycle.

-(9) A District that does not withdraw its application within sixty (60) days from the application deadline, may not apply to the OSCIM Program until the election for the Funding Cycle in which the District applied occurs.
+(9) A District that applies for two consecutive elections under (8) and does not pass a Local GO Bond shall wait one Funding Cycle before applying again.

 (10) The Department shall:

 (a) Rank complete applications from Districts for each Funding Cycle according to the Priority List formula;